noahsamoa/angel/README.md

 # Ophanim Animation

-This repository contains code for creating a visually stunning and interactive representation of a biblically accurate angel using Three.js.
+This repository contains code for creating a visually stunning representation of a biblically accurate angel using Three.js.
 The angel is composed of various elements, including rings, eyes, and text, each with different materials and animations.

 ## Features